wp-plugins/wp-mollom/README.txt

 Unless the test was completed succesfully, the comment will never be stored on your blog.
 Fallback on an automated CAPTCHA test allows Mollom to block up to 99,7% of all spam messages.

+<strong>Important note for developers</strong>

+WP Mollom 2 is currently under development on <a href="https://github.com/netsensei/WP-mollom">Github</a>.
+You are welcome to clone the repository, test the code and provide feedback.

 Developed by <a href="http://www.colada.be">Colada</a>.

 == Installation ==